Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 Related prior work has studied temporal changes in factual confidence or diachronic self-consistency \citep{ZhangMultiturn2026, Prestes2025}, but those settings concern either correctness with respect to the external world or stability of self-description across prompts.
 To the best of our knowledge, this is the first report of emotive introspective capacity changing over conversational time in LLMs.
+The pooled introspection results discussed above are also reported in full in Appendix~\ref{app:tables}, Table~\ref{tab:introspection-summary}.